hugoroldan24/Dron-Controller-Embedded-Software/README.md

-# ✈️ Drone Controller Embedded Software
+# ✈️ Drone Controller Embedded Software ✈️

-## Introduction

 This project is focused on developing **embedded software in Embedded C** for a complete drone system: the **flight controller**, the **RF transmitter**, and the **RF receiver**.
 Currently, only the **flight controller firmware** is available.
 It is implemented on an **STM32F4** microcontroller and runs on **FreeRTOS**.